-- The Domestic Violence Resource Centre’s website www.dvrcv.org.au has information, resources and stories about all aspects of family violence.
+- The Safe and Equal website www.safeandequal.org.au has information, resources and stories about all aspects of family violence.

 - Women’s Health Goulburn East's report ‘A Powerful Journey’ about women’s stories of leaving a violent partner: www.whealth.com.au.

-- Bursting the Bubble is a website with information for young people experiencing family violence: www.burstingthebubble.com.
+- What's OK at home is a website with information for young people experiencing family violence: www.woah.org.au.

 - Kids Helpline is a free, private and confidential telephone and online (web and email) counselling service specifically for young people aged between five and 25.
 Call 1800 55 1800 or see the website for more information: www.kidshelp.com.au.